elbeardmorez/nixTools/backup/README.md

                                  interval types (default: 'hourly daily
                                  weekly monthly')
   -t, --type <TYPE>  : initiate backup from TYPE interval, where TYPE
-                       is a member of the INTERVALS set (default: 'hourly')
-  -f, --force  : force backup regardless of whether the interval type's
-                 epoch has elapsed since its previous update. this will thus always roll the backup set along one
+                       is a member of the INTERVALS set (default: first item in (epoch size ordered) INTERVALS list) -f, --force  : force backup regardless of whether the interval type's epoch has elapsed since its previous update. this will thus always roll the backup set along one